 With a growing interest in soccer and the need to better reach a growing fanbase and the greater community, the Los Angeles Football Club constructed the new Banc of California Stadium to provide a new home for their soccer team.

 Additionally, the Los Angeles Football Club wanted to compete with other soccer clubs across the country while matching the diversity of its bustling city by including a conference center, fine dining and casual restaurants, retail, office, and conference spaces, a museum, and indoor and outdoor green places as part of their new stadium.

-To meet the food service connections and kitchen requirements of the numerous restaurants, Southland built 14 kitchen grease exhaust and make-up air systems and four custom pollution controls systems for the overall kitchen exhaust systems, meeting the food service connections and kitchen requirements.
+To meet the food service connections and kitchen requirements of the numerous restaurants, we installed 14 kitchen grease exhaust and make-up air systems and four custom pollution controls systems for the overall kitchen exhaust systems.

 Overall, this project met its 35 percent involvement requirement from certified minority, women-owned, small, disadvantaged, and/or disabled veteran business enterprises.